Praeci/praeci.github.io/news/_posts/2017-10-11-initial-impeachment-hearing-set-for-a-do-over.md

 ## What went wrong?

-Moravec and Dunn say they “erred on the side of caution” in the previous hearing by avoiding matters they believed were to be exclusively handled Student Conduct.
-After a conversation with Student Conduct Associate Director Jess White, they say they were too cautious and prevented evidence from being heard that should have been permitted.
+Moravec and Dunn said they “erred on the side of caution” in the previous hearing by avoiding matters they believed were to be exclusively handled Student Conduct.
+After a conversation with Student Conduct Associate Director Jess White, they said they were too cautious and prevented evidence from being heard that should have been permitted.

 ### What’s an example of this evidence?